Malampaya gas field: Malampaya fund scam

 The Malampaya Fund is the name given to a government fund comprising profits from the Malampaya Deep Water Gas-to-Power project.
 It was created to support energy resource development and exploration programs, with the President of the Philippines given the prerogative to determine other uses for the profits.

 In 2009, President Gloria Macapagal Arroyo authorized then-Budget Secretary Rolando Andaya Jr. to release ₱900 million from the fund to aid victims of Tropical Storm Ondoy and Typhoon Pepeng.
 The amount did not go to the communities affected by the disasters, but was allegedly plundered after being released to nongovernmental organizations linked to Janet Lim Napoles.

 Andaya and Napoles were subsequently charged for allegedly violating the Anti-Graft and Corrupt Practices Act.
+Andaya filed a motion to dismiss the 194 criminal charges against him.
+The Sandiganbayan anti-graft court denied the motion for dismissal in a resolution dated March 6, 2019.
+Department of Agrarian Reform executives who were charged as co-conspirators also filed motions to dismiss that were denied by the Sandiganbayan on June 21, 2022.

+In 2017, the Ombudsman filed before the Sandiganbayan 159 criminal charges against former Palawan Governor Mario Joel Reyes and 41 other government officials for alleged procurement anomalies in 209 contracts funded by ₱1.53 billion from the Malampaya Fund in 2008 and 2009.
+Motions to dismiss the criminal charges against Reyes and other defendants were rejected in January 2024.

+The 2011 murder of environmentalist and broadcaster Gerry Ortega is believed to be linked to his exposé of the alleged anomalies relating to the Malampaya fund.

+In 2013, the Supreme Court declared unconstitutional the use by the President of the Malampaya Fund for projects outside of energy development.

+In 2023, Arroyo was charged before the Ombudsman for the alleged misuse of ₱38 billion from the Malampaya fund, including funds that were supposedly allotted to agricultural, irrigation, and transport projects, national security activities, and the health and transport sectors.